Student Communication Consultants

 WORKING WITH STUDENTS

 Communication consultants support student learning of communication in a course and discipline.
 They meet with students to discuss works in progress and consult on idea development and the revision process for writing and speaking assignments.
 Consultants also attend class to help support activities related to student learning of communication, but they do not grade or provide evaluation of students or their work nor do they replace faculty teaching.
-They work on average 8 hours per week/15 weeks and earn $12.00 an hour.
+They work on average 8 hours per week/15 weeks and earn a starting pay of $12.50 an hour.

 The consultant’s role when working with students is to act as an engaged reader and listener, providing informed, constructive criticism directed toward the focus, scope, evidence, analysis, organization, clarity, style, and presentation of papers and presentations.
 Consultants generally focus on big picture issues of assignment criteria, organization, development, and purpose with respect to the disciplinary conventions rather than on correcting surface errors.